Riyadh Riyadh Region, Saudi Arabia Travel Guide

 Basic conversational phrases ease daily interactions and show goodwill.

 Adjust your schedule around prayer times and public holidays.
-Services and shop availability will vary at these particular times.
+Services and shop availability will vary during these periods.

-Observing local customs makes for a considerate and positive experience in Riyadh.
+Observing local customs makes for a considerate and good experience in Riyadh.

 Handshakes are common among men.
 When greeting Saudi women, wait for these to extend their hand first.
 Verbal greetings such as "Salam Alaikum" are appreciated.
 Showing deference to elders is highly valued.